Lawrence Edward Larry Page was born on March 26, 1973 and is an American business magnate, computer scientist and internet entrepreneur.

 Larry Page became the "first kid in his elementary school to turn in an assignment from a word processor".

-Larry Page attended the Okemos Montessori School in Okemos, Michigan, from ages 2 to 7 (1975 to 1979).
+Larry Page attended Okemos Montessori School in Okemos, Michigan, from ages two to seven.

-Larry Page received a bachelor of science in computer engineering with honors from the University of Michigan in 1995, and a master of science in computer science from Stanford University in 1998.
+Larry Page received a Bachelor of Science with a major in computer engineering with honors from the University of Michigan in 1995 and a Master of Science in computer science from Stanford University in 1998.

 Larry Page developed a business plan for a company that would use software to build a music synthesizer during this time.